hyperledger/aries-acapy-controllers/AliceFaberAcmeDemo/README.md

 ##### VON Network

 The demos require a Hyperledger Indy Node network.
 Is is recommended to use the [VON Network](https://github.com/bcgov/von-network), developed as a portable Indy Node Network implementation for local development.
-Instructions for setting up the `von-network` can be viewed [here](https://github.com/bcgov/von-network#running-the-network-locally) or [here](./README_web.md#von-network).
+Instructions for setting up the `von-network` can be viewed [here](https://github.com/bcgov/von-network#running-the-network-locally).

 **Note: the demos will not work without a local VON Network running.**